guillaumeast/gacli/README.md

 ## 🧰 Features

 - Automatically installs `Homebrew` if missing
-- Installs all tools defined in the `Brewfile`
+- Installs all `formulae` and `casks` defined in the `Brewfile`
 - Manages automatic updates with custom frequency defined in `.config`
 - Displays each tool’s status (installed or not) at terminal startup
-- Partial support for Linux (built-in fallbacks)
+- Fully compatible with macOS and Linux

 ---